Veini Vehviläinen: Playing career

 With the commencement of the North American season, Vehviläinen was assigned by the Blue Jackets returning to AHL affiliate, the Cleveland Monsters.
 After one game with the Monsters, Vehviläinen was initially recalled by the Blue Jackets to the taxi squad before making his NHL debut in relief of Joonas Korpisalo, allowing 1 goal in the 11 minutes remaining of a 5–0 defeat to the Dallas Stars on 6 March 2021.
 Reassigned to the Monsters, Vehviläinen was traded by the Blue Jackets to the Toronto Maple Leafs in exchange for Mikko Lehtonen on 12 March 2021.
 He was immediately assigned to continue in the AHL with the Toronto Marlies.
 In four appearances with the Marlies, he collected 1 win.

 As a free agent from the Maple Leafs, Vehviläinen halted his North American career in agreeing to sign a one-year contract with Swedish club, Brynäs IF of the Swedish Hockey League (SHL), on 26 July 2021.

 Entering his second season with Brynäs IF, Vehviläinen was winless in 5 games to open the 2022–23 season, before opting to leave the club and the SHL in order to return to his original Finnish club, JYP Jyväskylä of the Liiga, by agreeing to a three-year contract on 11 September 2022.

+Vehviläinen returned to Finland and to his parent club JYP in November 2022, as he had previously terminated his contract with Brynäs.
+In December 2024, Vehviläinen's contract with JYP, which was originally due to last until spring 2025, was terminated after Vehviläinen remained the third goalkeeper.

+A few days later, Vehviläinen moved to the ranks of the Liiga club TPS on a contract lasting until 11 January 2025, where he eventually played the rest of the season.

+Vehviläinen did not sign an extension with TPS and remained unemployed.
+In October 2025, Vehviläinen initially signed a short-term contract with the Helsinki Jokerit team, which plays in the Mesti, until he signed a contract with the Jokerit team for the rest of the season.